data61/gnaf/README.md

 and [Slick](http://slick.typesafe.com/) "Functional Relational Mapping" bindings for the database.
 The README.md discusses the H2 database and G-NAF data.
 3. gnaf-extractor: queries the database to produce JSON address data
-4. gnaf-lucene: common code for indexing and searching G-NAF with [Lucene](https://lucene.apache.org/)
+4. gnaf-lucene: common code for indexing and searching G-NAF with [Lucene](https://lucene.apache.org/).
+The README.md discusses the search techniques used.
 5. gnaf-indexer: loads JSON address data into a [Lucene](https://lucene.apache.org/) index
 6. gnaf-search: JSON web service to search the [Lucene](https://lucene.apache.org/) index
 7. gnaf-test: queries the database to produce test address data with many variations, scripts to perform bulk lookups of the test data and evaluate results